worldchallenge/world_challenge_web/README.md

 2. Login takes you to a page that requests Username and Password with a url http://127.0.0.1:8000/accounts/login/.
 If the information is not verified a message "Your username and password didn't match.
 Please try again." is given.
 If successful, the user is taken to http://127.0.0.1:8000/accounts/profile/.
 This page so far only shows that authentication is successful and will be developed further.
 The Login page also has a Lost Password link that leads to http://127.0.0.1:8000/accounts/password_reset/ and gives a very simple opportunity to Reset Password.

 3. The Profile page has a link enabling the user to Logout.

+### Event framework

+1. New events are created and listed in a common area.

+2. The ability to update existing events.
+      - Only the owner is authorized to make changes on events created by them.

+3. Individual event pages are selectable through event listing page.

+4. Each event has the ability to be voted on.
+      - Users are only able to vote once per event.
+      - Votes can be rescinded by the voter.
+      - Votes can be aggregated by total and user.